-We read it and tested the stylus each side by side and compared them based on Palmer rejection, pressure sensitivity, instant pairing, Bluetooth connection were given a slightly higher score.
+We read it and tested the stylus each side by side and compared them based on Palm rejection, pressure sensitivity, instant pairing, Bluetooth connection were given a slightly higher score.
 Those with disc tip find point tips were considered I addition to: whether or not they worked on all touchscreens or just certain models.

 The devices that were more compatible at a higher rating.
 The stylus pens that had instant pressure palm rejection pressure sensitivity features were a plus.
 As far as touch screen pencils go, they are rated the same as these two devices do not vary.

 Alternatives to using a stylus for a touchscreen laptop

 There are alternatives to using a stylus for touchscreen laptop for example you can use your finger or you can attach a third-party device.
 Let’s take a look at what you can do. some alternative options include

 - Use of the laptops trackpad to draw

 - Utilizing a graphics tablet or a digital writing pad along with an active stylus with a screen